iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/live-metrics-and-plots.md

   <admon type="warn">

-  Note that if the experiment stops due to any error, Iterative Studio will not be aware of this and it will continue to wait for live updates.
+  If the experiment stops due to any error, Iterative Studio will not be aware of this and it will continue to wait for live updates.
 In this case, you can delete the row from the project table.

   </admon>